What is the law regarding Portuguese citizenship for Sephardic Jews?

 • A Jewish community certificate proving Sephardic Jewish lineage of Portuguese origin.
 This can be through surname, language, genealogy, or family memory.
 The important point to reiterate here is to show a genuine family relationship link.

-Jewish community certificate for Portugal
+Jewish Community Certificate for Portugal

 This is a certificate issued by officials of a Sephardic Jewish community that is recognized under Portuguese law.
-In order to obtain a certificate, the following documents may be requested:

-• Evidence of the applicants’ family history in connection to the Sephardic Jewish community by means of name or genealogy
+• Evidence of the applicant’s family history in connection to the Sephardic Jewish community by means of name or genealogy

 • Proof of use of Ladino as a family language